Teacher Frequently Asked Questions

 How does my profile move up the list?

-How do I get tags and/or audition prep on my profile?
+How do I get tags like "Popular" and "Student Favorite" on my profile?

 How do I change my account from a student account to a teacher account?